Learn how to make the best tomato sauce, by learning how NOT to make bad tomato sauce!

 - SEASON AS YOU GO.
 Again, this isn’t what I would call “wrong”, as one must taste and season as needed, but if you are cooking for a small army, with unsalted, fresh or canned tomatoes, “a pinch” of salt here and a “pinch” of salt there, ain’t gonna cut it.
 You’re going to need teaspoonfuls of salt, and several of them.
 The type of salt used is important (I like Kosher or sea salt), and depending which type of salt is used, the amount, and flavor will vary greatly.

 - ADD SUGAR.
 I can barely hold it together with this one.
 This has to be my very biggest pet peeve with tomato sauce recipes.
 PEOPLE, listen to me, tomatoes are a FRUIT, and they do not need added sugar!
-The only reason sugar would be necessary, is if the tomatoes are not good quality, acidic, bitter or tasteless, and then it should be a pinch.
+The only reason sugar would be necessary, is if the tomatoes are not good quality, acidic, bitter or tasteless.
+If this is the case, then it should be a pinch and without good tomatoes, you won’t end up with good sauce, anyway.
 I would choose not to make sauce in the first place if I had to use tomatoes of the previous description.
 BuzzFeed’s instructions actually advise adding one tablespoon to the vegetables and the rest of a quarter cup (2 oz) of sugar to the tomatoes!
 PLEASE, NO!
 Keep the sugar for your desserts, because it doesn’t belong in your sauce.
 I know this is going to cause a major backlash of people stating, “my mother always used sugar in her sauce or “gravy” and it was the best I ever had.
-I can appreciate recipes which are handed down from past generations, but in this day and age, we have so much processed, over-sweetened, sugar-packed foods in our diet, can’t we at least try to make homemade tomato sauce completely unprocessed and without adding sugar?
+I can appreciate recipes which are handed down from past generations, but in this day and age, we have so much processed, over-sweetened, sugar-packed foods in our diet.
+Can’t we at least try to make homemade tomato sauce completely unprocessed and without adding sugar?
 Trust me, the flavor will not suffer if you use good quality ingredients.

 - ADD WINE BEFORE TOMATOES.
 All I’m going to say to this is that I have never added any wine to my tomato sauce.
 I’d rather drink half a bottle than have it reduce in a pot of sauce that will taste frickin’ amazing without it.
 So for me, add the wine to my glass instead, grazie.